 You really can’t go wrong taking any of the above-mentioned programming languages.
 Choosing a programming language for IoT is very similar to choosing a programming language for any desktop OS, as Raspberry PI uses a Linux version.
 Eclipse Foundation survey also states that more than 5% of developers are using 14 other programming languages to go with their IoT projects.

 Below we mentioned some of the best languages you can go with.

-Java is ever so popular in the programming community for it’s “write once and run everywhere” feature.
+Java is ever so popular in the programming community for its “write once and run everywhere” feature.
 It is the same feature that makes Java a great language for IoT projects.
-Surveys from Eclipse and embedded-computing.com states that Java is the most favorite language of IoT developers.
+Surveys from Eclipse and embedded-computing.com states that Java is the favorite language of IoT developers.

-Once a Java program is written, it can be run on any system that supports Java Virtual Machine like smartphones, desktops and even on very small devices.
-Introduction of the Java ME or the micro edition boosted the developer count.
+Once a Java program is written, it can be run on any system that supports Java Virtual Machine like smartphones, desktops, and even on very small devices.
+The introduction of Java ME or the micro edition boosted the developer count.
 As of today, the main focus of Java IoT developers is the Java SE Embedded, which is very close to the standard edition.

-Python in IoT is a no-brainer, lately the language is popping in every engineering field we can think of.
-The performance is not an issue anymore as the computational power of the embedded devices is increasing day-by-day.
+Python in IoT is a no-brainer, lately, the language is popping up in every engineering field we can think of.
+The performance is not an issue anymore as the computational power of the embedded devices is increasing day by day.
 The availability of many library functions and the ability to perform operations with just a few lines of code makes Python a very powerful language for IoT.

 PHP is once a very popular language for backend development and is still popular with the blogging community.
 The language has a great scope in IoT and can be used extensively for projects.